Using Alarm Boxes to Combine Commitment and Reminders for Savings in Bolivia

 Context of the evaluation

 Ecofuturo is a for-profit Bolivian microfinance institution that operates in many regions of Bolivia.
 Ecofuturo offers an array of individual credit, insurance, and savings products.
 These savings products range from basic non-programmed accounts to more complex commitment accounts that require the client to meet deposit quotas in order to qualify for rewards, such as higher interest rates.
 Working with Ecofuturo, IPA developed an innovative lockbox with a daily alarm that can only be turned off by depositing money.
 The lockbox acts as a psychological barrier to impulsivity by requiring its owner to visit the local bank branch where designated bank staff keep the key.
-By incorporating the use of alarms to the already familiar concept of lockboxes (i.e. piggy banks), IPA will test the impact of a technology that is both simple and cost-effective.
+By incorporating the use of alarms to the already familiar concept of lockboxes (i.e. piggy banks), IPA tested the impact of a technology that is both simple and cost-effective.
 The alarm acts like a reminder, not unlike a text message reminder to a cell phone, but over a period of time could prove to be more cost-effective and relevant for those who do not have access to a cell phone.

 Details of the intervention